top of page

 What is your experience as a doula?

-While I have been attending births for over five years, I am a very part time doula by choice and I'm currently only attending a few births a year.
+While I have been attending births for several years, I am a very part time doula by choice and I'm currently only attending a few births a year.
 I have experience with hospital births, births at freestanding birth centers, and homebirths.
-As a doula, my experience includes attending natural, unmedicated births, births where the mother opted to receive an epidural, vaginal births after cesareans (VBACS), inductions, high risk births, and births of single mothers.
+As a doula, my experience includes attending natural, unmedicated births, births where the mother opted to receive an epidural, vaginal births after cesareans (VBACS), inductions, cesarean births, high risk births, and births of single mothers.

 I am able to attend births at any hospital, birth center, or home (with a qualified provider attending) between Salem and North Portland.
 I've attended home births and have experience at the following hospitals and birth centers in the area:

-OHSU, Legacy Emmanuel, Legacy Salmon Creek, Adventist, Keizer Sunnyside, Keizer Westside, Peacehealth Southwest, Providence St. Vincent, Aurora Birth Center, Andaluz Waterbirth Center, and St. Charles Medical Center (Bend).
+OHSU, Legacy Emmanuel, Legacy Salmon Creek, Adventist, Providence Portland, Keizer Sunnyside, Keizer Westside, Peacehealth Southwest, Providence St. Vincent, Aurora Birth Center, Andaluz Waterbirth Center, and St. Charles Medical Center (Bend).

 Do you have any advice for choosing a doula?